sirhcm/tinymesa/README.md

 # tinymesa

-provides a subset of mesa's `libvulkan` with vastly fewer dependencies.
+Provides a subset of mesa's compiler infrastructure with vastly fewer dependencies.

+Supports the following targets:
+  - Kepler and later NVIDIA GPUs (via NAK)
+  - Adreno a3xx and newer (via IR3)
+  - LLVM (via LLVMpipe)

 ### mesa:
 ```